bucketco/bucket-javascript-sdk/FEEDBACK.md

 ## Using your own UI to collect feedback

-You might have very strict design guidelines in your app, and maybe the Bucket feedback UI doesn"t quite work for you.
+You may have very strict design guidelines for your app and maybe the Bucket feedback UI doesn't quite work for you.

 In this case, you can implement your own feedback collection mechanism, which follows your own design guidelines.